 Upcoming Meetings

 The meeting at CADA will start at 6:15 p.m.
-(MT) with drinks and networking, and dinner will be served at 6:30.
+(MDT) with drinks and networking, and dinner will be served at 6:30.
 Zoom attendees may sign on shortly before 7:00 for the start of the program.
 See the full agenda below.

 To register to attend in person, please use the link below.
-Please sign up before Monday, February 6th to reserve your spot.
+Please sign up before Monday, June 5th to reserve your spot.

 Zoom attendance is free and there is no need to register.
 Members will receive the meeting link via email.
 Non-members, please send an email to chapterpres@rmmwa.org to request access.